 I’ll start with the latter.
 When you think of ‘original’ screenplays, you think of stuff like Eternal Sunshine of the Spotless Mind or Get Out, both great winners in the category.
 But Certified Copy takes what you know about the film and the characters within it and completely flips it, but it’s so subtly done that you’re not really too sure of anything anymore, playing with the film’s brilliant themes in a different way that I’ve ever seen before.
 The writing is superb and it’s so textured within its own contexts that it’s doubly impressive, and it’s a script that I can’t wait to revisit to see if I get a different thing out of it a second time.

 Let’s talk about Juliette Binoche.
-One of the finest actress to ever live, she can do anything and everything and has on several occasions.
-She can win Oscars in typical Oscar fare with The English Patient and she can simulate extreme orgasms in trippy sci-fi like High Life.
+One of the finest actresses to ever live, she can do anything and everything and has on several occasions.
+She can win Oscars in typical Oscar fare with The English Patient and she can simulate extreme orgasms in trippy sci-fi-like High Life.
 Already that’s range.
 In Certified Copy, Binoche plays a lot of different things often in the same frame, balancing two different versions of the film at the same time.
 For the impact of the film to hit, Binoche has to be able to be somewhat of a vague canvas while still conveying the necessary emotions in any given scene.
 She obviously does remarkably and the film is highly successful in what it wants to say.

 The category that year was pretty heavy in terms of quality, but if I had to replace Binoche with one of the nominees, it would likely be Jennifer Lawrence (although I’d be comfortable knowing she’s going to win in two years time anyway).